When you register for the Celebration, you will need to indicate how you will present your research.

 Tips for Preparing Your Poster

 - Plan ahead!
 Please do not wait until the last minute to print your poster.
 During busy times, the turnaround time may be longer.
-For the Celebration of Undergraduate Research, you need to submit your poster for printing by Monday, April 10 at 5 p.m. the week before the Celebration to be sure it's printed in time.
+For the Celebration of Undergraduate Research, you need to submit your poster for printing by the printing deadline to be sure it's printed in time.